aserto-dev/express-jwt-aserto/README.md

 - `authorizerService`: hostname of authorizer service (required)
 - `failWithError`: When set to `true`, will forward errors to `next` instead of ending the response directly.
 Defaults to `false`.
+- `customUserKey`: The property name to check for the scope key.
+By default, permissions are checked against `req.user`, but you can change it to be `req.myCustomUserKey` with this option.
+Defaults to `user`.
 - `endpointPath`: access map endpoint path, defaults to `/__accessmap`

 ## Issue Reporting